ahdis/chmed/input/pagecontent/dosage.md

 ```

 ### Sequence Objects
-Sequence objects are defined in CHMED23A to specify a sequence of posologies that have to be respected in the correct order and can possibly be repeated.
-Details and examples for the 2 types ([PosologySequence](#posologysequence), [Pause](#pause)) are described in the following sections.
+Sequence objects can be used to specify a sequence of posologies that have to be respected in the correct
+order and can possibly be repeated.
+Every sequence specifies its duration (including the unit).

+Details and examples for the 2 types ([PosologySequence](#posologysequence), [Pause](#pause)) are shown in the following sections.

 #### PosologySequence
-Wraps any type of posology object in order to create a [sequence](#sequence).
+Wraps any type of PosologyDetail object in order to create a sequence.

 **Example:** Take 1 daily for 21 days.

-CHMED23A format for PosologySequence:
+ChMed23A format:
 ```
 {
-  "T": 1, // Posology sequence sequence object
+  "t": 1, // Sequence
-  "PO": {
+  "po": {
-    "T": 4, // Cyclic posology object
+    "t": 4, // Cyclic
-    "CyDuU": 4, // Day unit
+    "cyDuU": 4, // Unit is day
-    "CyDu": 1, // Cycle lasts 1 (day)
+    "cyDu": 1, // Cycle lasts 1 (day)
-    "TD": {
+    "tdo": {
-      "T": 1, // Dosage only timed dosage
+      "t": 1, // Dosage only
-      "D": {
+      "do": {
-        "T": 1, // Simple dosage
+        "t": 1, // Simple dosage
-        "A": 1.0 // Amount of 1
+        "a": 1 // Amount of 1
       }
-    }
     },
+    "tdpc": 1
+  },
-  "DuU": 4, // Day unit
+  "duU": 4, // Unit is day
-  "Du": 21 // Sequence lasts 21 (days)
+  "du": 21 // Sequence lasts 21 (days)
 }
 ```

-FHIR format for Dosage; see *sequence 0* in this [example](MedicationStatement-card-medicationstatement-dosage-5.5.json.html).
+CHMED format: see example in section [Sequence](#sequence)

 #### Pause
-Specifies a duration of a break [sequence](#sequence) where the medication doesn’t have to be applied.
+Specifies a duration of a break where the medication doesn’t have to be applied.

 **Example:** Break of 7 days.

-CHMED23A format for Pause:
+ChMed23A format:
 ```
 {
-  "T": 2, // Pause sequence object
+  "t": 2, // Pause
-  "DuU": 4, // Day unit
+  "duU": 4, // Unit is day
-  "Du": 7 // Pause lasts 7 (days)
+  "du": 7 // Pause lasts 7 (days)
 }
 ```

-FHIR format for Dosage; see *sequence 1* in this [example](MedicationStatement-card-medicationstatement-dosage-5.5.json.html).
+CHMED format: see example in section [Sequence](#sequence)

-### Taking Objects
+### Application Objects
-Taking objects are defined in CHMED23A to specify a dosage that must be applied at certain times; either at a precise time or in a day’s segment (morning, noon, evening or night).
-Details and examples for the 2 possibilities ([TakingAtTime](#takingattime), [TakingInSegment](#takinginsegment)) are described in the following sections.
+Application objects specify a dosage that must be applied at certain times; either at a precise time or in a day’s
+segment (morning, noon, evening or night).

+Details and examples for the 2 possibilities ([ApplicationAtTime](#applicationattime), [ApplicationInSegment](#applicationinsegment)) are shown in the following sections.

-#### TakingAtTime
+#### ApplicationAtTime
-Specifies a precise moment in [time](#times) when a medicament must be applied.
+Specifies a precise moment in time when a medicament must be applied.

 **Example:** Take 1 at 08:00.

-CHMED23A format for TakingAtTime:
+ChMed23A format:
 ```
 {
-  "OffU": 3, // Offset in hours
-  "Off": 8, // Offset of 8 (hours)
+  "dt": "08:00:00", // Take at 8 in the morning
-  "D": {
+  "do": {
-    "T": 1, // Simple dosage dosage type
+    "t": 1, // Simple dosage
-    "A": 1.0 // Amount of 1
+    "a": 1 // Amount of 1
   }
 }
 ```

-FHIR format for Dosage; see *timing* in this [example](MedicationStatement-card-medicationstatement-dosage-6.2.json.html).
+CHMED format: see example in section [Times](#times)

-#### TakingInSegment
+#### ApplicationInSegment
-Specifies a [day segment](#day-segments) (morning, noon, evening or night) when a medicament must be applied.
+Specifies a day segment (morning, noon, evening or night) when a medicament must be applied.

 **Example:** Take 1 in the evening.

-CHMED23A format for TakingInSegment:
+ChMed23A format:
 ```
 {
-  "S": 3, // Evening day segment
+  "s": 3, // evening
-  "D": {
+  "do": {
-    "T": 1, // Simple dosage dosage type
+    "t": 1, // Simple dosage
-    "A": 1.0 // Amount of 1
+    "a": 1 // Amount of 1
   }
 }
 ```

-FHIR format for Dosage; see *timing* in this [example](MedicationStatement-card-medicationstatement-dosage-6.3.json.html).
+CHMED format: see example in section [DaySegments](#daysegments)